constgen/registerjs/README.md

 <code>root</code> - root HTML element.
 If none are found then the module will not be registered.<br>
 <code>module</code> - reference to module itself.
 Used to access module methods in any part of its code.<br>
 <code>myMethod</code>, <code>myProp</code> - your own properties and methods.
-They always have access to any part of module as they have <code>module</code> reference, and they can access <code>sandbox</code> object.
+They always have access to any part of module as they have <code>module</code> reference, and they can access to the <code>sandbox</code> object.
 </p>

 <br>